The news in Italian will make you fluent

 In this day and age, reading news in Italian online has never been more accessible.

-Now is a better time than ever to master the art of learning a language through using the technology that is right at your fingertips.
+Now is a better time than ever to master the art of learning a language by using the technology that is right at your fingertips.

 There are plenty of Italian news websites to choose from.